awslabs/aws-athena-query-federation/athena-neptune/docs/neptune-connector-setup/README.md

   * SpillPrefix: Object prefix that you would like to use for data spilled over into the S3 bucket.

+  * SpillSSEAlgorithm: Set this to: 'aes256' if you want to turn on server side encryption for spilling.

   * SubnetIds: Subnet IDs that you have captured in one of the earlier steps separated by commas.

 Provide Acknowledgement on the custom IAM roles creation and click on “Deploy”.